-As a passionate educator, Mary broke through the prejudice of the early 19th century to educate all-regardless of gender, race, faith, or wealth-while ministering to the vulnerable with compassion.
+As a passionate educator, Mary broke through the prejudice of the early 19th century to educate all - regardless of gender, race, faith, or wealth.
 She and the Sisters of St Joseph went wherever the need was greatest.
 They gave up everything to live and teach amongst the people they served.